surister/cratedb-guide/docs/admin/performance/inserts/tuning.rst

 collecting statistics is limited by applying throttling based on the maximum amount of bytes per second that can be read from data nodes.

-Please refer to the `ANALYZE`_ documentation for further information how to change the calculation interval, and how to configure throttling settings.
+Please refer to the :ref:`ANALYZE <crate-reference:analyze>` documentation for further information how to change the calculation interval, and how to configure throttling settings.

 Manual optimizing